 As the days become shorter and cloudier with the onset of autumn, it’s normal for our moods and mental well-being to change.
 However, did you know the best way to counteract negativity and boost your mental health is by staying active?
 It’s World Mental Health Day on October 10th, so let’s take a closer look at the influence of sports on the psyche.

-In their mission statement “Mental health care for all: Let’s make it a reality” WHO aims to focus on the importance of mental health care, especially in the wake of the pandemic.
-Studies have shown that sport has a significant impact on mental health, so here’s how the Urban Sports Club lifestyle promotes a healthy mind, body and psyche…
+In their mission statement, “Mental health is a universal human right,” WHO is emphasizing the fundamental right to mental health this year.
+No matter who you are or where you are, you have the right to the best possible mental health.
+Studies have shown that sport has a significant impact on mental health, so here’s how the Urban Sports Club lifestyle promotes a healthy mind, body, and psyche.

 Sport makes you happy